-- Eastern countries have continued to fail to make any significant improvements in the dissemination of and public access to Western printed information either during Belgrade or after.
-In fact, the Bulgarian government has recently withdrawn from limited sale certain Western papers available in hotels and a few public kiosks since April 1977.
-In Czechoslovakia, supplies of Western papers have dwindled, following a similar pre-Belgrade improvement in early 1977.
+37. Eastern countries have continued to fail to make any significant improvements in the dissemination of and public access to Western printed information either during Belgrade or after.
+In fact, the Bulgarian government has recently withdrawn from limited sale certain Western papers available in hotels and a few public In Czechoslovakia, supplies of Western kiosks since April 1977. papers have dwindled, following a similar pre-Belgrade improvement in early 1977.
 On the more positive side, a number of Western (mainly German) newspapers have been seen since late 1977 at the new "Metropole" hotel in East Berlin for sale to hotel guests for foreign exchange and with a 30% surcharge.
-In February the Soviet delegation at Belgrade claimed that Moscow was increasing from 20 to 40 the numbers of titles of Western materials imported and was instituting a 30% increase in free sales (TASS subsequently claimed an increase of 16 titles for 1978).
-Confirmation of these claims has been limited to one report in February that 32 Western publications had appeared on sale at news-stands in two Kiev hotels; however, the tightening of access for local persons to Intourist hotels generally may be related to the sudden appearance of these publications.
-Romania, however, has restated in firmer terms its instruction of early 1977, that foreign missions must clear with the MFA all printed material intended for distribution as well as supply the names of those receiving the material. - Most Eastern countries have also continued to avoid significant improvements in the dissemination of The significant Western filmed and broadcast information. liberalisation of television programming in Hungary, first noted in 1976, continued through 1977 and into 1978.
-UK and US report higher numbers of Western television programmes and commercial films utilised in Hungary during the second half of 1977, and the US has seen some slightly expanded exposure of US media products in Bulgaria.
-Italy reports moderate improvement vis-à-vis Romania.
+There has so far been no evidence to back up claims by the Soviet delegation at Belgrade that Moscow was increasing from 20 to 40 the numbers of titles of Western materials imported and was instituting a 30% increase in free sales (TASS subsequently claimed an increase of 16 titles in 1978).
+Romania however, has restated in firmer terms its instruction of early 1977, that foreign missions must clear with the MFA all printed material intended for distribution as well as supply the names of those receiving the material.

+38. Most Eastern countries have also continued to avoid significant improvements in the dissemination of Western filmed and broadcast information.
+The significant liberalization of television programming in Hungary, first noted in 1976, continued through 1977 and into 1978.
+The UK and US report higher numbers of Western television programmes and commercial films utilized in Hungary during the second half of 1977, and the US has seen some slightly expanded exposure of US media products in Bulgaria.
 Romania's new Press Law of 24th December, 1977, calls for increased exchanges and co-operation by Romanian press, radio and television organizations with foreign counterparts, but the major purpose of the decree was to assert greater Party scrutiny and control over the State Radio-Television and written media and to increase efforts to disseminate propaganda abroad.